Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 ### Soft Synchronization

 `SoftSync` or "Soft Synchronization" is a term you might run across if you run into any issue with in-scene placed `NetworkObjects`.
 Soft synchronization only occurs if scene management is enabled in the `NetworkManager` properties.
-If you receive a "soft synchronization error", then this typically means that a client could not locate the same in-scene placed `NetworkObject` after loading a scene.
+If you receive a "soft synchronization error", then this typically means that a client can't locate the same in-scene placed `NetworkObject` after loading a scene.

 :::note
 The benefit of using scene management is that you don't have to register every in-scene placed `NetworkObject` with the `NetworkManager` as a network prefab, and it handles synchronizing clients to your current game state.